Introduction: How Long After Deposition is Mediation

 After taking a deposition, parties may choose to seek out mediation.
 Mediation is a process in which an impartial third-party mediator helps the parties resolve their dispute.
 It is usually the quickest and least expensive path to resolution.

 Before you enter into mediation, there are a few steps you can take to ensure you are prepared.
 First, you should review the deposition transcript and decide which issues need to be resolved and what facts are in dispute.
 Second, you want to thoroughly understand your legal rights and prepare a settlement proposal that meets your goals and needs.

 Lastly, you should gather any evidence to support your position and any damages you are seeking.
 By understanding these steps, you should be well-prepared for mediation.

 Gather Necessary Documents

 It is important to do this step before mediation because it ensures that all parties have the necessary information to make an informed decision.
-Additionally, if mediation is planned shortly after the deposition, it is possible to obtain the transcripts of the deposition and include them in the mediation process.
+If mediation is scheduled soon after the deposition, the transcripts can be obtained and used in the mediation.
+This helps to ensure that the information is fresh in the minds of all parties, which can help the mediation to proceed smoothly.

 Organize Witnesses and Expert Testimony